kirkjkrauss/TypicallyTrueRandomNumberGeneratorForModernCPlusPlus/README.md

 # TypicallyTrueRandomNumberGeneratorForModernCPlusPlus
+Small, fast, typically true random number generator for modern C++

-Typical methods for generating random numbers are overcomplicated, yet they may not even act very random.
-As an alternative, the simple method coded here gives you a different set of numbers for each run, without requiring any concocted seed value.
-It’s also much faster than typical random number generator functions.
+Most methods for generating random numbers don’t act very random.
+Many of them won’t necessarily even dish out a different set of numbers for each run.
+Their performance usually isn’t optimal, either.
+This native code random number generator provides cross-platform interoperability to a high-performance method for deriving typically true random numbers based on the system clock.
+Its design and history, plus common use cases, are described at https://developforperformance.com/RandomTreatmentForRandomData.html.